-- a.
-Failure to fire, providing firing pin indentation is clearly noticeable. - b.
+- Failure to fire, providing firing pin indentation is clearly noticeable - b.
 One in which the primer fires, but through failure of the shell or lack of components, and consequently leaves part of or all of the charge of shot or wad in the gun.
 A soft load in which the shot and wad leave the barrel, is not a misfire and shall be scored as LOST or MISSED.
 In the event of a "soft load" on the first bird of a report pair, the first bird will be established as LOST and the shooter will repeat the pair to establish the result of the second target.
 When repeating the pair the shooter must make a legitimate attempt at the first target.
-The first target has already been established as LOST and the result of the second target will be recorded.
+The first target has already been established as LOST and the result of the second target will be recorded. - c.

-- c.
 Brass pulling off hull between shots on pairs. - d.
 Separation of brass from casing when gun is fired (usually accompanied by a "whistling" sound as the plastic sleeve leaves the barrel). - e.
-If the shooter fails to comply with item IV-L-3, the target (s) will be scored as LOST or MISSED.
+If the shooter fails to comply with item VII-H-3, the target (s) will be scored as LOST or MISSED.

-4. Trap/Target Malfunctions
+4. Trap/Target Malfunctions A target which breaks at launching shall be ca